cmbuckley/cmbuckley.github.io/_posts/2024-01-28-removing-aws-ec2-ipv4-addresses.md

 I use Cloudflare in front of most services, including this development server, so HTTPS traffic can now use the IPv6 address, and the Cloudflare gateway will provide an IPv4 ingress point for IPv4-only clients.
 However, SSH traffic isn't proxied, and I allow SSH ingress from certain locations that don't support IPv6, including a break-glass mechanism to access from anywhere.
 So we still need IPv4!

 When AWS announced the IPv4 charges, they also launched [EC2 Instance Connect (EIC) endpoint][4] which can be used to tunnel traffic to EC2 instances.
 The best part is this EIC endpoint is completely free, though make sure to set it up in the same subnet as the EC2 instance to avoid data transfer costs.

+{% include figure.html object="/files/2024/01/eic.svg" figsize="large" caption="User connecting to an EC2 instance via an EIC endpoint." %}

 The first step is to create the resource:

 ```hcl
 resource "aws_ec2_instance_connect_endpoint" "public" {
   subnet_id = aws_subnet.public.id
 }
 ```

 Now, I want to be able to SSH to this instance as easily as I normally do, using existing keys, without storing any long-lived AWS credentials anywhere.
 I already use IAM Identity Center, so I can create a profile using the AWS CLI, but first I need a specific permission set for this.
 At Answer Digital, we [created an SSO account assignment module][5] that makes this easy: